patthub/impact_measurement_tool/README.md

-# IMETO — Overview of the Project
+#IMeTo — Work-in-Progress
-**Impact Measurement Tool — Automated Analysis of Research Impact**
+**Impact Measurement Tool — Automated Assessment of Research Impact**

-IMeTo (Impact Measurement Tool) is a pilot initiative of the Institute of Literary Research of the Polish Academy of Sciences (IBL PAN), developed within the **GRAPHIA** project.
+IMeTo (Impact Measurement Tool) is a **work-in-progress prototype** developed at the Institute of Literary Research of the Polish Academy of Sciences (IBL PAN) within the **GRAPHIA** project.
-Its goal is to automate the assessment of research impact by combining:
+The goal is to explore how AI, LLMs, and structured data workflows can support **automated assessment and communication of research impact** in the humanities and social sciences (SSH).

-- structured data models,
-- ingestion pipelines (upload + API),
-- vector-based text indexing,
-- analytical and generative LLMs,
-- a modular backend API.

-IMeTo is designed to support managers of research institutions, research teams, and individual researchers in evaluating and communicating the societal, scientific, and economic impact of their work.
+The system is not yet a complete solution — it is an evolving architectural and methodological concept under active development.

 ---

-# 1. Project Context and Objectives
+# 1. Purpose of IMeTo

-IMeTo aims to measure the impact of scientific activities by analysing both:
+IMeTo aims to support institutions, research teams, and individual researchers by:

+- analysing a wide range of scientific outputs (publications, grant descriptions, teaching activity, dissemination work),
-- research publications, and
+- identifying elements relevant for research evaluation frameworks,
-- activities defined by national evaluation frameworks (e.g., teaching, public engagement, dissemination, applied research).

-The tool is intended to:

-- streamline assessment processes,
-- improve institutional reporting,
-- support strategic decision-making,
-- enhance communication of research impact to society.
+- assisting in the preparation of **draft impact descriptions**,
+- helping document **societal, cultural, policy, and economic influence** of SSH research.

+The tool is designed to improve how SSH institutions understand, monitor, and communicate their impact.

 ---

-# 2. GRAPHIA Project Background
+# 2. Connection to the GRAPHIA Project

-IMeTo is part of **GRAPHIA**, an EU-funded Horizon Europe project focused on:

-- developing a **knowledge graph for humanities and social sciences (SSH)**,
+IMeTo is part of **GRAPHIA**, a Horizon Europe project developing an **AI-enhanced knowledge graph for SSH**.
+GRAPHIA integrates data from major research infrastructures and develops services that modernise SSH research practices.

-- integrating distributed datasets and infrastructures, including:
-  EHRI Collection Graph, E-RIHS DIGILAB KG, RESILIENCE ReIReSearch, CNRS KG Matilda, OpenCitations, ORKG, and GESIS Knowledge Graph,
-- building advanced AI- and LLM-powered services for SSH,
+Within this context, IMeTo explores how:

+- open-source LLMs (e.g., Mistral, Llama),
+- structured metadata models,
+- ingestion pipelines (upload + API),
-- modernising SSH research and innovation workflows.
+- and vector-based text search

-GRAPHIA involves **20 partners from 10 countries**, including **five ESFRI infrastructures**, highlighting its strategic importance for the European Research Area.
+can be combined to support impact evaluation workflows.

 ---

-# 3. Knowledge and Technology Transfer in SSH
+# 3. Planned System Concept

-IMeTo contributes to strengthening knowledge and technology transfer in the humanities and social sciences by enabling researchers and institutions to:

-- document how research results benefit society,
-- identify beneficiaries and practical applications,
-- understand the pathways through which knowledge influences public, cultural, economic, policy, or educational domains.

-In SSH, technology transfer often focuses on:
+Although under development, the intended architecture includes:

+### **Data ingestion:**
-- dissemination of knowledge,
+- Upload of PDFs and text files
-- communication of insights to broader audiences,
-- shaping public awareness or cultural practices.

-IMeTo helps structure and analyse these processes in a data-informed manner.
+- Retrieval from APIs (Crossref, ORCID, local CRIS systems)

+### **Analysis pipeline:**
+- Document parsing and chunking
+- Classification using analytical LLM labels (activity type, beneficiaries, outcomes)
+- Generation of draft impact descriptions with a generative LLM

+### **Reporting:**
+- Structured impact reports combining extracted labels and generated narratives
+- Integration with CRIS systems or local datasets

+This hybrid analytical + generative approach is currently being prototyped.

 ---

-# 4. System Architecture Overview

-The tool consists of four main layers:

-## 4.1. **Data Layer**
-IMeTo ingests data in two ways:

-1. **File uploads (PDF, TXT, DOCX)**
-   - publications, teaching materials, grant documents, conference abstracts.

-2. **API-based ingestion**
-   - Crossref
-   - ORCID
-   - local CRIS systems
-   - POL-on (Poland’s national research information system)

-All data is normalized to unified Pydantic schemas, covering:

-- subjects (researcher, team, institution),
-- research outputs,
-- ingestion metadata,
-- impact reports.

-## 4.2. **Ingestion Pipeline**

-Processing includes:

-- parsing uploaded documents (PDF → text),
-- extracting metadata,
-- text chunking for vector indexing,
-- indexing in a vector store.

-## 4.3. **Analytical and Generative LLM Components**

-IMeTo uses a hybrid LLM architecture:

-### **Analytical model**
-Assigns labels from impact typologies to text segments:

-- activity type,
-- beneficiaries,
-- societal context,
-- intended use of research results,
-- evidence of impact.

-### **Generative model**
-Produces coherent impact narratives based on:

-- extracted labels,
-- textual analysis,
-- relationships between impact types.

-IMeTo is designed to work with open-source LLMs such as:

-- Llama
-- Mistral
-- PLLuM

-with the option for **fine-tuning** on SSH impact data.

-## 4.4. **Reporting Layer**

-The system generates structured impact reports that include:

-- descriptions of research activities,
-- identified societal contributions,
-- contextual explanations,
-- structured evidence of impact.

-Reports can be consumed via:

-- JSON API,
-- UI,
-- CRIS integrations,
-- MCP-based agent workflows.

----

-# 5. Data Source: POL-on
+# 4. Data Foundations

-A key dataset for developing typologies and training analytical components comes from the **POL-on** system — Poland’s integrated national database of higher education and science.

-It contains institution-submitted descriptions explaining how specific research results have influenced:
+The development draws on annotated impact descriptions from **[RAD-on](https://radon.nauka.gov.pl/)**, the national system for higher education and research in Poland.
+These descriptions document real cases of societal impact across domains such as:

 - economy,
 - public administration,
 - healthcare,
 - culture,
-- environmental protection,
+- environment,
-- national security,
+- national security.
-- other areas of social development.

-These descriptions are used in national research evaluation and provide high-quality input for training and testing impact analysis models.

----

-# 6. Importance of IMeTo

-IMeTo addresses a fundamental challenge in SSH:

-> **How can the societal impact of research be documented, analysed, and communicated effectively?**

-Research shows [1–3] that:

-- impact evaluation must be data-driven,
-- SSH institutions require scalable tools to analyse diverse outputs,
-- researchers need support in articulating impact narratives.

-IMeTo enhances this process by:

-- analysing large volumes of data,
-- standardising reporting practices,
-- improving visibility of SSH impact,
-- strengthening institutional capacity for evidence-based assessment.
+These materials support the creation of typologies and testing of LLM-based extraction methods.